17 Fun things to do in Lagos Portugal

 Visit Benagil Cave

-The boats are not allowed to let tourists off on the beach, so they are really just queueing up to make the tourists take photos while you want to enjoy this natural beauty.
+The boats are not allowed to let tourists off on the beach, so you’re basically just going to get a peek into the entrance of the cave.

 Visit Benagil Cave is one of the best things to do in Lagos